digitalpublicsquare/documents/Media Disinfo/South Africa/Privacy Policy.md

 Subject to applicable regulations, we may disclose your personal information to a government agency, court, or law enforcement personnel.

 ### **SECURITY OF YOUR INFORMATION**

-We use administrative, technical, and physical security measures designed to help protect your personal information.
+We use appropriate administrative, technical, organisational and physical security measures designed to help protect your personal information.
 While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable, and no method of data transmission can be guaranteed against any interception or other type of misuse.
 Any information disclosed online is vulnerable to interception and misuse by unauthorized parties.
 Therefore, we cannot guarantee complete security if you provide personal information.

 ### **CONTROLS FOR DO-NOT-TRACK FEATURES**

 Most web browsers and some mobile operating systems include a Do-Not-Track (“DNT”) feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 In our experience, many people are not familiar with DNT and have not set their browser settings accordingly.
 As a more universal privacy approach on our Site, we do not respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online; instead, we anonymize all data collected on this Site to ensure everyone is able to maintain their privacy.

 ### **PERSONAL INFORMATION USED BY THIRD PARTY WEBSITES**